OffchainLabs/community-helm-charts/charts/nitro/README.md

 `conf.s3.secret-key` | string                                                                              S3 secret key | None
 `conf.string` | string                                                                                     configuration as JSON string | None
-`ensure-rollup-deployment` | before starting the node, wait until the transaction that deployed rollup is finalized | `true` `execution.caching.archive` | retain past block state | None `execution.caching.block-age` | duration                                                                   minimum age of recent blocks to keep in memory | `30m0s`
+`ensure-rollup-deployment` | before starting the node, wait until the transaction that deployed rollup is finalized | `true` `execution.block-metadata-api-blocks-limit` | uint                                                         maximum number of blocks allowed to be queried for blockMetadata per arb_getRawBlockMetadata query.
+Enabled by default, set 0 to disable the limit | `100`
+`execution.block-metadata-api-cache-size` | uint                                                           size (in bytes) of lru cache storing the blockMetadata to service arb_getRawBlockMetadata | `104857600`
+`execution.caching.archive` | retain past block state | None
+`execution.caching.block-age` | duration                                                                   minimum age of recent blocks to keep in memory | `30m0s`
 `execution.caching.block-count` | uint                                                                     minimum number of recent blocks to keep in memory | `128`